raspberrypilearning/codebreaker/en/quiz1/question_2.md

   --- feedback ---

-  Not exactly, the code will each letter in `word`.
+  Not exactly, the code will print each letter in `word`.
 It will not print the whole word each time.

   --- /feedback ---